Skip to Content

 What Happens After a Domestic Violence Arrest in Seattle?

-When someone is arrested for domestic violence in Seattle, they are typically booked into jail and held without bail until a judicial hearing, usually within 24 hours.
-The judge will review the case, determine probable cause, and may impose a no-contact order (NCO), preventing the accused from contacting the alleged victim.
-Bail may be set at this hearing, and the defendant may be released with conditions.
+When law enforcement arrests someone for domestic violence in Seattle, they typically book the accused into jail and hold them without bail until a judicial hearing, usually within 24 hours.
+The judge reviews the case, determines probable cause, and may issue a no-contact order (NCO), restricting contact with the alleged victim.
+The court may set bail at this hearing, and the accused may be released with conditions.

-What is a No-Contact Order (NCO), and How Does It Affect the Accused?
+What Is a No-Contact Order (NCO) & How Does It Affect the Accused?

-An NCO is a court-issued order prohibiting the accused from contacting the alleged victim directly or indirectly.
+An NCO is a court-issued order prohibiting direct or indirect contact with the alleged victim.
 This may include staying away from the victim’s home, workplace, or school.
-Violating an NCO is a separate criminal offense and can lead to additional charges and penalties, even if the alleged victim initiates contact.
+Violating an NCO is a separate offense that can lead to additional charges and penalties, even if the alleged victim initiates contact.

-Violating a No-Contact Order is a serious offense that can result in additional criminal charges.
-Depending on the circumstances, a violation may be charged as a gross misdemeanor, punishable by up to 364 days in jail and a $5,000 fine, or a felony if the violation involves assault or a repeated offense.
+Violating a No-Contact Order may result in additional criminal charges.
+Depending on the circumstances, a violation can be a gross misdemeanor—punishable by up to 364 days in jail and a $5,000 fine—or a felony if it involves assault or a repeated offense.

 How Long Does a Domestic Violence Case Take to Resolve in Seattle?

-The length of a domestic violence case varies depending on whether the defendant pleads guilty, seeks a plea deal, or goes to trial.
-Misdemeanor cases can take 2-6 months to resolve, while felony cases may take 6 months to over a year, especially if they go to trial.
+The time to resolve a domestic violence case varies.
+If the defendant pleads guilty or seeks a plea deal, resolution can happen sooner.
+Misdemeanor cases typically take 2-6 months, while felony cases may last 6 months to over a year, especially if they go to trial.

 Do Domestic Violence Charges Affect My Gun Rights in Washington?

 Yes, a domestic violence conviction or the issuance of a domestic violence protection order (DVPO) can result in the loss of firearm rights in Washington.
-If convicted, the accused will be prohibited from possessing or purchasing firearms under both state and federal law.
-Restoration of firearm rights may require a lengthy legal process.
+Convicted individuals cannot possess or purchase firearms under state and federal law.
+Restoring firearm rights may require a lengthy legal process.

 How Does a Domestic Violence Conviction Impact Child Custody in Seattle?

 A domestic violence conviction can significantly affect child custody proceedings.
-Washington family courts prioritize the safety of children and may limit or deny custody and visitation rights to a parent convicted of domestic violence.
-The court may require supervised visitation or impose restrictions to protect the child.
+Washington courts prioritize the safety of children and may limit or deny custody and visitation rights for a parent convicted of domestic violence.
+The court might require supervised visitation or impose restrictions to protect the child.

 Can I Travel Out of State While Facing Domestic Violence Charges in Seattle?

-If you are charged with domestic violence in Seattle, your ability to travel out of state may be restricted.
-The court may impose conditions of release that prevent you from leaving Washington without permission.
-Violating these conditions could result in the revocation of bail and additional penalties.
+If you are facing domestic violence charges in Seattle, the court may restrict your ability to travel out of state.
+Conditions of release might prevent you from leaving Washington without permission.
+Violating these conditions could result in bail revocation and additional penalties.

 Can Domestic Violence Charges Be Expunged or Vacated in Washington?

-In Washington, a domestic violence conviction may be vacated (cleared from public record) under certain circumstances.
-For a misdemeanor, the defendant must wait at least 3 years after completing all conditions of sentencing.
+In Washington, a domestic violence conviction may be vacated (removed from the public record) under certain circumstances.
+For a misdemeanor, defendants must wait at least three years after completing all sentencing conditions.
 Felony convictions may require a longer waiting period.
-However, vacating a domestic violence conviction is more difficult than vacating other types of offenses.
+However, vacating a domestic violence conviction usually proves more difficult than vacating other offenses.

 Our Real Results